Internal Career Moves: A Talent Acquisition Strategy for Closing the Talent Gap

 Draup’s Case Study on Career transitions

 Due to a substantial increase in the adoption of emerging technologies by global enterprises, the demand for tech talent is bound to increase in the next few years.
 However, this demand will be met by a talent shortage due to the pre-existing demand-supply gap in the tech market.
+To address this, organizations must rethink their talent acquisition strategies.

 “The demand-supply gap for entry-level roles (0-3 yrs.) across the five tech job families analyzed is over 32% and is 27% for digitally-enabled roles.
 Among the tech job families, Data Science & AI/ML has the highest demand-supply gap of 36%.”

-Reskilling is the Future
+Reskilling is the Future with Talent Acquisition Strategies

 COVID-19 has thrown a daunting challenge to companies – an accelerated digital transformation timeline for all.
 At such a time, reskilling employees has turned a priority if organizations intend to survive in the current volatile and uncertain business environment.
-One of the most crucial aspects of talent war is the talent shortage, and reskilling is the way forward in a situation like this.
+One of the most crucial aspects of the talent war is the talent shortage, and reskilling is the way forward in a situation like this.

 The significance of reskilling employees has increased manifold, especially in the current volatile, uncertain, complex, and ambiguous business environment.

-• Reduce training and hiring costs by up to 22%.
+- Reduce training and hiring costs by up to 22%.

-• Retain company knowledge by reducing attrition and focusing on meaningful projects at hand.
+- Retain company knowledge by reducing attrition and focusing on meaningful projects at hand.

-• Provide employees with more options to move into adjacent teams without leaving the company.
+- Provide employees with more options to move into adjacent teams without leaving the company.

-• Encourage upward mobility for ambitious employees who want to move up the career ladder without leaving the company.
+- Encourage upward mobility for ambitious employees who want to move up the career ladder without leaving the company.

-• Motivate personal growth by helping employee careers stay relevant through continuous learning & skills acquisition.
+- Motivate personal growth by helping employee careers stay relevant through continuous learning & skills acquisition. Â

-Process of Facilitating Internal Career Transitions
+Talent Acquisition Strategies for Facilitating Internal Career Transitions

 Let us look at how Draup’s talent intelligence tool can help in facilitating internal mobility.

-• First, identify emerging roles as well as disrupted roles that need transformation.
+- First, identify emerging roles as well as disrupted roles that need transformation.

-• Next, choose the ideal target role for this individual and understand the skills gap between the current role and the desired role.
+- Next, choose the ideal target role for this individual and understand the skills gap between the current role and the desired role.

 Reskilling is the need of the hour considering the exponential demand-supply gap in modern talent, and enterprises that choose to move with reskilling would be less likely to face a talent shortage in the coming future.